denten-papers/harcourt-exposed/intro.md

+---
+title: "Dennis Tenen on *Exposed: Desire and Disobedience in the Digital Age by Bernard Harcourt"
+subtitle: "Ways of Opting Out"
+mainfont: "fbb"
+fontsize: 12pt
+documentclass: article

+---

 Last summer I spent a few short hours at Riker's Island Correctional Facility together with a small group of volunteers from Columbia University.
 We were there ostensibly to run an educational program.
 Wanting to move away from